USAMAWIZARD/Tic-Tac-Toe_AI/readme.md

 ## Contribute

-All the contiributions are wellcome
+All the contiributions are welcome

 ## Credits
 https://en.wikipedia.org/wiki/Minimax